Atlas-Alignment: Making Interpretability Transferable Across Language Models: Appendix

-} \item \textbf{Semantic Lens:} A simplified version of Semantic Lens \citep{dreyer2025mechanisticunderstandingvalidationlarge} can similarly be applied.
-It represents each subject model feature by the subset of most activating samples.
+} \item \textbf{Semantic Lens:} A simplified version of Semantic Lens \citep{dreyer2025mechanisticunderstandingvalidationlarge} represents each subject model feature by the set of most activating samples.
 Specifically, we keep the top-k activations per feature, binarize them, and average the corresponding Concept Atlas embeddings {

-} where TopK returns the indices of the largest $k$ values for the feature column $A_{s [i, :]}$, thus selecting the most salient samples per subject model feature.
-This describes each subject feature as the mean Concept Atlas embedding of its most salient samples.
+} where TopK returns the indices of the largest $k$ values for the feature column $A_{s [:, j]}$, thus selecting the most salient samples per subject model feature.

 \end{itemize}